ZebulonRouseFrantzich/opencode-athena/commands/athena-status.md

 ## View Current Status

-Get an overview of the current sprint:
+Get an overview of the current sprint by loading story context:

 ```
-athena_get_context({ includeSprintStatus: true })
+athena_get_story()
 ```

-This will show:
+This returns:
 - Current sprint number and epic
-- Completed stories (with completion summaries)
+- Completed stories count
-- In-progress stories
+- In-progress, pending, and blocked stories
-- Pending stories
+- Next story to work on
-- Blocked stories (with blockers)
+- Relevant architecture and PRD sections

 ## Update Story Status